 The truth is that an arrest and a conviction are not mutually exclusive, and the absence of prior encounters with the law can certainly work to a person’s advantage.
-Many of the courtrooms in Fort Worth, Tarrant County, and the surrounding areas of Texas have special programs that are specifically tailored to alleged offenders facing criminal charges for the first time.
+Many of the courtrooms in Fort Worth, Tarrant County, and the surrounding areas of Texas have special programs that are specifically tailored to those facing criminal charges.

 Were you recently arrested in Texas for the very first time in your life?
-It will be in your best interest to make sure you go to court with experienced legal counsel.
+It will be in your best interest to make sure you go to court with an experienced Criminal Defense Lawyer.

 - Misdemeanor Marijuana Possession;

-While people with no previous history in the criminal justice system believe that the only possible outcomes to their case are not guilty verdicts or jail time, the truth is that first-time offenders frequently have programs that were created specifically for their unique situations.
+While people with no previous history in the criminal justice system believe that the only possible outcomes to their case are not guilty verdicts or incarceration, the truth is that first-time violators frequently have programs that were created specifically for their unique situations.

 Some of the programs in the county include, but are not limited to:

-- Deferred Prosecution Program (DPP) — DPP is available to alleged offenders between 17 years of age and 24 years of age at the time of the alleged offense who have not been previously convicted or supervised for a Class B misdemeanor or above.
+- Deferred Prosecution Program (DPP) — DPP is available to those between 17 years of age and 24 years of age at the time of the alleged offense who have not been previously convicted or supervised for a Class B misdemeanor or above.

-- First Offender Drug Program — First time alleged drug offenders with no prior convictions, community supervision, or deferred adjudication may be eligible for this program that can result in the case being dismissed upon successful completion.
+- First Offender Drug Program — First-time alleged drug offenders with no prior convictions, community supervision, or deferred adjudication may be eligible for this program which can result in the case being dismissed upon successful completion.

 Statewide Criminal Justice Recidivism and Revocation Rates — This 2013 report by the Legislative Budget Board contains various statistics relating to adult and juvenile recidivism and revocation.
 Key findings address arrest and incarceration trends, offense type, age, time to rearrest, and revocation trends.
 An appendix also compares reincarceration rates in Texas to those of other states.

-Find a Lawyer for First-Time Offenses in Fort Worth, TX
+Find a Lawyer for First-Time Offenses in Tarrant County and Fort Worth, TX

-If you are facing criminal charges for the first time in your life, don’t go to court expecting mercy from the prosecutor handling your case.
+If you are facing criminal charges, don’t go to court expecting mercy from the prosecutor handling your case.
 Get legal representation as soon as possible so you can achieve the best possible outcome with the fewest penalties.

-Townsend, Gebhardt & Eppes, PLLC aggressively defends clients with no prior arrests in the greater Fort Worth area, including Arlington, Weatherford, Cleburne, and many surrounding communities in North Central Texas.
-Call 817-502-3600 or complete an online form so our attorneys can review your case during a free initial consultation.
+Gebhardt and Eppes, PLLC aggressively defends clients with no prior arrests in the greater Fort Worth area, including Arlington, Weatherford, Cleburne, and many surrounding communities in North Central Texas.
+Call (817) 502-3600 or complete an online form so our attorneys can review your case during a free initial consultation.